ambiguousname/TC-OS/README.md

+# ATTENTION!

+TC-OS is now deprecated because well, it's something that I made that was stupid.

+But you can still try it out, if you want.

 # TC-OS
 TC-OS is a program that is something you should never ever use.
 Really.
 It's designed to be crappy.
 The C in TC-OS stands for Crappy.
 Seriously, stay away from this.